tindinhct93/ptudw/README.md

 # E-commerce App with Advanced Features
-This web application is designed to provide basic e-commerce functionalities like product listing, sorting, filtering, and pagination.
+This web application is designed to provide basic e-commerce functionalities like product listing, sorting, filtering, and pagination; cart, user.
 In addition to these, the app also offers two advanced features:

 * MOMO Payment Integration: This feature allows users to pay for their orders using the MOMO payment gateway.
 The app captures the wallet from the MOMO and redirect when receiving the information from MOMO.